timkanke/scutes/docs/DevelopmentEnvironment.md

 pytest -m "not webdriver"
 ```

-**Note:** To restrict pytest test discovery to just the "tests" directory, run
+**Note:** To restrict pytest test discovery to just the "tests" directory, run:

 ```zsh
 pytest tests